Uglies (novel series)

-Uglies is a young adult book series by Scott Westerfeld, set in a post-apocalyptic future where the government strictly controls their citizens by separating society into Uglies, young people who haven't turned sixteen yet, and Pretties, who Uglies have an operation to become when they're sixteen and every few decades thereafter.
+Uglies is a young adult book series by Scott Westerfeld, set in a post-apocalyptic future where the government strictly controls their citizens by separating society into Uglies, young people who haven't turned sixteen yet, and Pretties, who have an operation to become when they're sixteen and every few decades thereafter.

 Westerfeld originally intended for Uglies to be a trilogy, with the novels Uglies, Pretties, and Specials.
 However, he ultimately wrote an additional book, Extras.
 This fourth book is dedicated to "everyone who wrote to me to reveal the secret definition of the word 'trilogy'."

 On February 2, 2018, Westerfeld announced a continuation of the series consisting of four new novels, starting with Impostors which was released in September of that year.

 Plot summary

 The original trilogy of 'Uglies', 'Pretties', and 'Specials' focus on the exploits of Tally Youngblood.

 Tally lives in a post-apocalyptic future where people long ago destroyed the world in their excess, and most of humanity died out.
 The people who remain live in concentrated cities that have strictly defined population limits.
 In those cities, all of society has developed to be built around "Pretties", people who have had a surgery to mold them into a 'perfect' person: inhumanly beautiful, which allows them to continue their life in privilege.
 The government mandates that everyone has this surgery on their sixteenth birthday.

 In the first novel, Tally is still 'Ugly', as is everyone between twelve and sixteen, and eagerly awaiting her Pretty transformation.
 Her new friend Shay runs away to the Smoke, a secret refuge for those who oppose the system.
 Tally is contacted by Dr. Cable, the head of the mysterious Special Circumstances arm of the government.
 Dr. Cable cuts Tally a deal: betray her friends and help the city locate the runaways or remain an "Ugly" forever.

 When Tally joins the Smokies, she learns a chilling truth: the Pretty transformation surgery changes everyone's brain, making them shallow, unintelligent, and ultimately easier to control.

 Over the course of the series, Tally struggles to maintain her sense of self within a society that is constantly trying to shape her into something it can use.

 Ultimately, Tally succeeds in defining her own identity, and opts to abandon society altogether in favour of protecting the wilderness from the expansion of humanity if it grows too quickly and risks re-damaging the world.

 The fourth novel centers on Aya Fuse, a girl struggling to find her place in the chaotic world after Tally frees people to think for themselves.